 1. Built like a Tank, in the US

-Of this vast array, at least, a third of them are all cheaply made units that look like they’ll easily blow up after the first use or if they survive that, will pack up after the first week or month.
+Of this vast array, at least a third of the options are cheaply made units that look like they’ll easily blow up after the first use, or if they survive that, will pack up after the first week or month.

-Noco must have been taking notes about this when they decided to offer the GB50: the unit is solid to the feel and ultimately, looks like what would easily survive the armageddon.
+Noco must have been taking notes about this when they decided to offer the GB50: the unit is solid to the feel and ultimately, looks like what will easily survive Armageddon.

-The solid build – and the US design were what endeared me to the unit in the first place when I first came across it.
+The solid build and the US design were what endeared me to the unit when I first came across it.

-Based on that initial faith, I bought the unit and trusted that I made the right decision.
+Based on that initial faith, I bought the GB50 and trusted that I had made the right decision.

-More than five years after, the Noco GB50 portable jumper is still kicking fine and ultimately, doing everything that I believed it would do.
+More than five years later, the Noco GB50 portable jumper is still kicking fine and ultimately, doing everything that I believed it would do.

 For the price it’s offered, this remains an obsolete steal!

-How many competitors can comfortably serve, even if only for two years?
+How many competitors can comfortably serve, even if only for two years, trouble-free?

 2. The Battery Has Impressive Staying Power